If your agents (class) choose to accept this mission...

 A range of curriculum-linked resources including; a lesson plan and activity sheets (with alternative for students with SEN), an information pack, assembly PPT and super top secret Children's Intelligence Agency Letter to help recruit new members and make sure they successfully complete their mission!

-The first 1000 UK schools to sign up will receive a free Mission Resource Pack*.
+The first 1000 UK primary schools to sign up will receive a free Mission Resource Pack*.

 Packs include the following agent tools: